Halawany1/Ping-pong-3D-opengl/README.md

 # 1. Introduction.

 This is Computer Graphics documentation.
-It was written by 6-members team in BFCAI.
 This documentation explains every part of the project.
 All headings found in the table of contents on the previous page will cover the project.

 # 2. Game Description.